 - A. Performance of Services.
-Contractor shall be compensated on a cost reimbursement basis, subject to the limitations described herein, for provision of the Units of Service (UOS) established in the Exhibit B-1- ADP based on satisfactory performance of the Alcohol and Drug Program services described in Exhibit A-ADP. - B. Drug Medi-Cal Services.
-The services provided by Contractor's Program described in Exhibit A-ADP that are covered by the Drug Medi-Cal Program will be reimbursed by County as specified in Exhibit B-1-ADP.
-Pursuant to Title 9 California Code of Regulations (CCR) 9533(a)(2), Contractor shall accept proof of eligibility for Drug Medi-Cal as payment in full for treatment services rendered, and shall not collect any other fees from Drug Medi-Cal clients, except where a share of cost, defined in Title 22 CCR section 50090, is authorized under Title 22 CCR sections 50651 et seq.
+Contractor shall be compensated on a cost reimbursement basis, subject to the limitations described herein, for provision of the Units of Service (UOS) established in the Exhibit B-1- ADP based on satisfactory performance of the Alcohol and Drug Program services described in the Exhibit A(s)-ADP. - B. Drug Medi-Cal Services.
+The services provided by Contractor's Program described in the Exhibit A(s)-ADP that are covered by the Drug Medi-Cal Program will be reimbursed by County as specified in Exhibit B-1-ADP.
+Pursuant to Title 9 California Code of Regulations (CCR) 9533(a)(2), Contractor shall accept proof of eligibility for Drug Medi-Cal as payment in full for treatment services rendered, and shall not collect any other fees from Drug Medi-Cal clients. except where a share of cost, defined in Title 22 CCR section 50090, is authorized under Title 22 CCR sections 50651 et seg.
 Contractor shall not charge fees to beneficiaries for access to Drug Medi-Cal substance abuse services or for admission to a Drug Medi-Cal treatment slot. - C. Non-Drug Medi-Cal Services.
-County recognizes that some of the services provided by Contractor's Program, described in Exhibit A-ADP, may not be reimbursable by Drug Medi-Cal, or may be provided to individuals who are not Drug Medi-Cal eligible and such services may be reimbursed by other County, State, and Federal funds only to the extent specified in Exhibit B-1 ADP.
+County recognizes that some of the services provided by Contractor's Program, described in the Exhibit A(s)-ADP, may not be reimbursable by Drug Medi-Cal, or may be provided to individuals who are not Drug Medi-Cal eligible and such services may be reimbursed by other County, State, and Federal funds only to the extent specified in Exhibit B-1 ADP.
 Funds for these services are included within the Maximum Contract Amount. - D. Limitations on Use of Funds Received Pursuant to this Agreement.
-Contractor shall use the funds provided by County exclusively for the purposes of performing the services described in Exhibit A to this Agreement.
+Contractor shall use the funds provided by County exclusively for the purposes of performing the services described in the Exhibit A(s)-ADP to this Agreement.
 Expenses shall comply with the requirements established in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (45 CFR Part 75) and all other applicable regulations.
-Violation of this provision or use of County funds for purposes other than those described in Exhibit A shall constitute a material breach of this Agreement.
+Violation of this provision or use of County funds for purposes other than those described in the Exhibit A(s)-ADP shall constitute a material breach of this Agreement.